 - We invite you to consider completing the Sacraments of Christian Initiation if you need to do so.
 Please call the Parish office and we will be glad to offer you information.

-- If you have a child age of preparation for First Communion and/or Confirmation, enroll him or her in our Religious Education Program (CCD); we will help you with that.
-Please call the Parish office for information.
+- If you have a child at the age of preparation for First Communion and/or Confirmation, enroll them in our Religious Education Program (CCD); we will help you with that.
+Please call the Parish office for more information.

 By referring to human beings, the Book of Genesis says: “The Lord God said: It is not good for the man to be alone.
 I will make a helper suited to him.”
 (Gen 2:18)

 Loneliness does great harm to humans; for this reason we are called to live in community.
 Marriage is like a cure for loneliness!

 True love demands fidelity and exclusivity.
 When a couple gets married by the Church, they promise to love and be faithful to each other until death.